Mockingbird Single-to-Double Stroller Review

-The most essential ones are the second toddler seat (if you have a second child), car seat adapter (if you'll use with an infant car seat), and cup holder.
+The most essential ones are the second toddler seat (if you have a second child), car seat adapter (if you'll use it with an infant car seat), and cup holder.

 If you purchase the second seat and/or accessories, be prepared to receive a ton of boxes from Mockingbird!

-It can be a little overwhelming at first, but we promise that they've done a great job with their easy to follow instructions, making everything a breeze (though we do wish there were less cardboard waste!).
+It can be a little overwhelming at first, but we promise that they've done a great job with their easy-to-follow instructions, making everything a breeze (though we do wish there were less cardboard waste!).